DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: toolbox

 \subsection{MATLAB toolbox}

 After installation of the \matlab{} toolbox (using \toolboxa), all implemented \direct-type algorithms and test problems can be freely accessed in the command window of \matlab.
 Unlike using GUI, algorithms from the command line require more programming knowledge, and configurations must be done manually.
-All algorithms can be run using the same style and syntax: \begin{itemize} \item[] \texttt{[f\_{min}, x\_{min},~history] = algorithm(P, D, OPTS);} \end{itemize} The left side of the equation specifies the output parameters.
+All algorithms can be run using the same style and syntax:

+The left side of the equations specifies the output parameters.
 After the termination, the algorithm returns the best objective value (\texttt{f\_{min}}), solution point (\texttt{x\_{min}}), and history of the algorithmic performance during all iterations (\texttt{history}).
-The information presented here is: the iteration number, the total number of objective function evaluations, the current minimal value, and the total execution time.
+The information presented here is the iteration number, the total number of objective function evaluations, the current minimum value, and execution time.